-AEPSC, on behalf of KPCo, enters into and designates as cash flow hedges certain derivative transactions for the purchase and sale of electricity, coal, heating oil and natural gas ("Commodity") in order to manage the variable price risk related to the forecasted purchase and sale of these commodities.
+AEPSC, on behalf of KPCo, enters into and designates as cash flow hedges certain derivative transactions for the purchase and sale of power, coal, natural gas and heating oil and gasoline ("Commodity") in order to manage the variable price risk related to the forecasted purchase and sale of these commodities.
 Management monitors the potential impacts of commodity price changes and, where appropriate, enters into derivative transactions to protect profit margins for a portion of future electricity sales and fuel or energy purchases.
 KPCo does not hedge all commodity price risk.

 KPCo's vehicle fleet is exposed to gasoline and diesel fuel price volatility.
-AEPSC, on behalf of KPCo, enters into financial gasoline and heating oil derivative contracts in order mitigate price risk of future fuel purchases.
+AEPSC, on behalf of KPCo, enters into financial heating oil and gasoline derivative contracts in order mitigate price risk of future fuel purchases.
 For disclosure purposes, these contracts are included with other hedging activity as "Commodity."
 KPCo does not hedge all fuel price risk.